 Access to individualualized educational counseling aimed at helping SET members find challenges through supplemental educational activities and flexible curricular programming.

 Publications for SET members that include Imagine magazine and the SET Precollege Newsletter, which provides news and updates about SET members and contributes to building a community by having students learn about others in the group.
-Interested students can enhance this sense of community by participating in the member forums on Cogito.

 Opportunities to connect with other SET members by organizing and/or attending informal local gatherings of SET families in members’ homes, where they can meet and interact with other SET members who live in their area, possibly leading to friendships among the students or advocacy efforts among the adults.

-Letters of recommendation when applying to colleges and competitive-admissions high schools and prep schools.
+Supplemental letters of recommendation when applying to colleges and competitive-admissions high schools and prep schools.